Braess' Paradoxes in Coupled Power and Transportation Systems: Occurrence of Braess' Paradoxes

-We next demonstrate the existence of other types of \mh{BP}, notably power system expansion induced \mh{Braess' paradoxes (PBP)}, by analyzing a slightly more complex coupled system in Figure \ref{fig:3-bus_2-route}. \mh{ The power system here is structurally different from the simple power network in Section \ref{sec:2x2:unc}.
-The additional bus and the introduction of a loop lead to new phenomena when power capacities are expanded.
-In particular, the LMP differential across bus 1 and bus 2 can \emph{increase} when certain line capacities are expanded.
+We demonstrate power system expansion induced Braess' paradoxes (PBP), by analyzing a slightly more complex coupled system shown in Fig. \ref{fig:3-bus_2-route}.
+The power system here is structurally different from that in Section~\ref{sec:2by2-example}.
+The additional bus and the loop lead to new phenomena when power capacities are expanded.
+In particular, the LMP differential across bus 1 and 2 can \emph{increase} when certain line capacities are expanded.